 The ISP is updated annually, however if the beneficiary's provider changes or needs change and requires services to be added, increased, decreased or terminated, a revision to the plan shall be completed and submitted to the PIHP utilization management for approval.
-The Tailored Care Manager reassesses each beneficiary's needs at least annually and develops an updated PCP/ISP continued need review (CNR), based on that reassessment.
-The Tailored Care Manager/Care Coordinator will follow-up and resolve any issues related to the beneficiary's health, safety or service delivery.
-Unresolved issues will be brought to the attention of the PIHP and provider agency by the Tailored Care Manager/Care Coordinator to resolve these issues.
+The care coordinator reassesses each beneficiary's needs at least annually and develops an updated PCP/ISP continued need review (CNR), based on that reassessment.
+The care coordinator / Care Manager will follow-up and resolve any issues related to the beneficiary's health, safety or service delivery.
+Unresolved issues will be brought to the attention of the PIHP and provider agency by the care coordinator / Care Manager to resolve these issues.

-The Tailored Care Manager/Care Coordinator will provide information to waiver beneficiaries about their rights, protections and responsibilities, including the right to change providers.
-In the event the ISP developed results in denial of services, the Tailored Care Manager/Care Coordinator will inform the beneficiary of the right to request a fair hearing.
-The Tailored Care Manager/Care Coordinator will assist the beneficiary and the family through the Fair Hearing process.
-The Tailored Care Manager will inform the beneficiaries of grievance and complaint resolution processes.
+The care coordinator / Care Manager will provide information to waiver beneficiaries about their rights, protections and responsibilities, including the right to change providers.
+In the event the ISP developed results in denial of services, the care coordinator / Care Manager will inform the beneficiary of the right to request a fair hearing.
+The care coordinator / Care Manager will assist the beneficiary and the family through the Fair Hearing process.
+The care coordinator / Care Manager will inform the beneficiaries of grievance and complaint resolution processes.
 This information will be provided on an annual basis during the annual ISP process.

-Also as part of the annual review, the Tailored Care Manager/Care Coordinator, in consultation with the beneficiary and the team, will identify the Most Integrated Setting appropriate in which to provide the individual for supports and services.
-If the Most Integrated Setting is not available, the Tailored Care Manager/Care Coordinator will document in the individual's file the supports and services needed to achieve the Most Integrated Setting, as well as the obstacles and barriers in achieving the Most Integrated Setting.
+Also as part of the annual review, the care coordinator / Care Manager, in consultation with the beneficiary and the team, will identify the Most Integrated Setting appropriate in which to provide the individual for supports and services.
+If the Most Integrated Setting is not available, the care coordinator / Care Manager will document in the individual's file the supports and services needed to achieve the Most Integrated Setting, as well as the obstacles and barriers in achieving the Most Integrated Setting.